MicrosoftDocs/azure-docs/articles/advisor/advisor-reference-operational-excellence-recommendations.md

 ### Update Azure Spring Apps API Version

 We have identified API calls from outdated Azure Spring Apps API for resources under this subscription.
 We recommend switching to the latest Azure Spring Apps API version.
 You need to update your existing code to use the latest API version.
-Also, you need to upgrade your Azure SDK and Azure CLI to the latest version.
-This ensures you receive the latest features and performance improvements.
+Also, you need to upgrade your Azure SDK and Azure CLI to the latest version, which ensures you receive the latest features and performance improvements.

 Learn more about the [Azure Spring Apps service](../spring-apps/index.yml).